 To find out if your vet treats chickens well ask them:

-Do they often conduct surgeries on chickens?
-What kinds of surgery?
+3. Do they conduct surgeries on chickens?
+If so, what kind of surgeries?

-Do they offer Suprelorin implants for chickens with egg peritonitis?
-If they have not heard of this option then they are not up to date with chicken diagnosis and treatment.
+4. Do they offer Suprelorin implants for chickens with eff peritonitis?
+(If they have not heard of this option then they are not up to date with chicken diagnosis and treatment).
 Do they seem willing to do more research on this or ask advice from a specialist?

-Are they familiar with correct antibiotic doses for chickens?
-Per kg of body weight chickens require a larger dose of antibiotics than a dog or cat, so it is important the vet has a good idea of how to work out the correct dosage for chickens.
+5. Are they familiar with correct antibiotic doses for chickens?
+Per kg of body weight chicken require a larger dose of antibiotics than a dog or cat, so it is important the vet has a good idea how how to work out the correct dosage for chickens.